6 Key Market Research Industry Trends (2024)

 Medallia’s LivingLens video software offers companies the opportunity to capture 6x more information with video surveys compared to open-ended text responses.

-Nearly every industry is taking advantage of video-based market research, from automotive companies to the beverage industry, to healthcare organizations.
+And nearly every industry is taking advantage of video-based market research, from automotive companies to the beverage industry, to healthcare organizations.

 In the past, market researchers have been concerned about the scalability of video insights.
 Manually combing through hours of unedited video footage is nowhere near efficient.

 But, in today’s market, video delivers fast results at scale.
+Dozens of video analytics platforms exist, and they have been supercharged by AI.

-Affectiva’s technology can “detect nuanced human emotions, complex cognitive states, activities, interactions, and objects people use”.
+And Affectiva’s technology can “detect nuanced human emotions, complex cognitive states, activities, interactions, and objects people use”.

 Companies that are investing in in-house research see it as a way to keep their efforts customer-centric and use new technologies to empower their brand.